gracel01/ECE5610Lab/README.md

 Measure the RMS output current Io = 491 mA

-Measure the RMS input current Ii =
+Measure the RMS input current Ii = 604 mA
 .
-Measure the RMS output voltage V2+ =
+Measure the RMS output voltage V2+ = 6.95 V

-Measure the RMS input voltage Vd =
+Measure the RMS input voltage Vd = 15.07 V

 Calculate the efficiency of the buck converter for different frequencies (60 kHz and 100 kHz) using the above measurements.
+Pefficiency = V2+xIo/VdxIi = 37.5%

 Set duty ratio at 50% and load resistance RL = 10 Ω @ 60 KHZ

-Measure the RMS output current Io =
+Measure the RMS output current Io = 320 mA

-Measure the RMS input current Ii =
+Measure the RMS input current Ii = 605 mA
 .
-Measure the RMS output voltage V2+ =
+Measure the RMS output voltage V2+ = 6.96 V

-Measure the RMS input voltage Vd =
+Measure the RMS input voltage Vd = 15 v

 Calculate the efficiency of the buck converter for different frequencies (60 kHz and 100 kHz) using the above measurements.
+Pefficiency = V2+xIo/VdxIi = 24.5%

 section 2.3: Verify PWM Signal
 ----------------------------------------------------------